Dashron/Roads/README.md

 });
 ```

-You can picture the logic path like a U.
+You can picture the logic path like a U. The following example assumes two functions have been added to the request chain.

 ```
-First mount point                  Second mount point
+First point for                  Second point for
-for first middleware              for first middleware
+first middleware                 first middleware
           |                              / \
          \ /                              |
-First mount point       ____ \    Second mount point for second middleware        /    for second middleware
+First point for       ____ \     Second mount for second middleware          /     second middleware
 ```

-Each new function is added to the bottom of the U.
+As you add more functions to the request chain, it lengthens each side of the U.

 ### Road.request(*string* method, *string* url, *dynamic* body, *Object* headers)